hashmi102/insurance-ml-prediction/README.md

 ## Best Result
-Polynomial Regression gave the best results.
+Polynomial regression proved to be the most accurate method.

 ## How to Use
 Open the notebook and run all cells.
 All data and preprocessing steps are included.